International business travel: employer responsibilities

-Consider including a clause in your employee's contract that deals with business trips, for example: 'during the term of this agreement, you are expected to work overseas, but not for more than 31 days at a time'.
+Consider including a clause in your employee's contract that deals with business trips, for example: 'during the term of this agreement, you are expected to work internationally, but not for more than 31 days at a time'.

 If the employee is working abroad for longer, specific requirements would need to be mentioned, eg applicable laws and payments.
 However, the wording of the clause would depend on the specific circumstances of the job and employee.